 My pantry isn’t complete without a good teriyaki sauce.
 I love tossing it with pan-fried tofu or using it as a stir-fry sauce.
 However, I can’t bring myself to buy it at the store because those sauces usually contain too much sugar.
 Whenever I cook with the pre-made sauces, I end up adding much more salt to my food to balance out the sweetness.
-That’s why I started making my own teriyaki sauce.
+That’s why I wanted to create my own teriyaki sauce recipe.

 Besides soy sauce and sugar, one important ingredient that gives teriyaki sauce its deep, rich flavor is mirin.
 Mirin is a Japanese rice-based cooking wine that has a lower alcohol content than sake and is usually lightly sweetened.
 It gives teriyaki sauces that characteristic rich umami flavor.
 I see many teriyaki sauce recipes online that omit mirin, and I can’t help but be skeptical of them.
 Without mirin, all you really have is sweetened soy sauce.
 You can usually find mirin in the Asian section of your grocery store or at your local Asian supermarket.